Foods to Avoid with Diverticulitis

 Medication

 In conclusion, avoid the foods listed above if you have been diagnosed with diverticulitis.
-It’s true that some of them might not affect you, but it’s better to be safe than sorry.
+Indeed, some of them might not affect you, but it’s better to be safe than sorry.
 Either way, ensure you consult a dietitian on what to avoid eating.

 See Also